 - 2 eggs

-- Cook pasta shells according to package directions in salted water.
+- Cook pasta shells in salted water according to package directions for al dente.

 You will probably only use about 3/4 of the cooked shells, but making the whole package will ensure you have enough shells if some break in the cooking or filling process.